To provide you with the best experience, cookies are used on this site. Find out more here.

 You are here: Home > Plan Your Way > Recommendations > A Spring Adventure Along the Great West Way

-Marking the celebration of new beginnings, Easter takes place toward the end of April and, between London and Bristol, there are a range of family-fun events taking place!
+Marking the celebration of new beginnings, Easter takes place at the start of April, and between London and Bristol, there are a range of family-fun events taking place!

 Open from Good Friday to Easter Monday is St Giles Church in the historic village of Imber.
 Evacuated during World War II in 1943, Imber is still deserted to this day, providing a unique and memorable experiences for visitors each year.